f0e/blur/README.md

 If your footage contains duplicate frames then occasionally blurred frames will look out of place, making the video seem unsmooth at points.
 The 'deduplicate' option will automatically fill in duplicated frames with interpolated frames to prevent this from happening.

+---

 ## Manual installation

-Note: I don't suggest manual installation due to the large amount of dependencies.
-If possible, stick to using the provided installer.
+> *Note: I don't suggest manual installation due to the large amount of dependencies.
+If possible, stick to using the provided installer.*

 ### Requirements